 The prohibition (maybe poor word choice?) in granting disability benefits to those disabled because of drug and alcohol abuse goes back to the 1996 Contract with America Advancement Act.
 Prior to this act persons whose sole severe disabling condition was drug addiction or alcoholism were eligible to receive monthly cash if they were unable to work because of their addictions BUT ONLY IF they were found unable to control their substance abuse.
 I was handling social security disability cases back before the 1996 complete prohibition against disability benefits for drug and alcohol abuse.
 I can tell you as a practical matter that disability benefits were rarely granted to drug and alcohol abuse because judges would typically find the substance abuser could control their addiction.

 Most claimants filing for disability that I have seen who are abusing drugs and alcohol are not disabled because of the substance abuse.
+Yet substance abuse of any form is a big problem in a social security disability claim.
 Usually it is part of their problems, probably makes them worse, and is in response to the stress of their situation.

 If you are abusing drugs and/or alcohol and have filed for disability benefits know this:

-- You will not be able to hide it from social security.
-More than likely it is a part of the medical records;
+You will not be able to hide any drug and alcohol abuse on your part from social security.
+More than likely it is a part of the medical records.

-- The fact that you may have a “dual diagnosis” (mental health diagnosis plus substance abuse), or that you are “self-medicating” will not protect you from a denial due to your substance abuse;
+The fact that you may have a “dual diagnosis” (mental health diagnosis plus substance abuse), or that you are “self-medicating” is not an assurance that you will not be denied due to your substance abuse

 All administrative law judge’s are familiar with the fact that people with a mental illness can also have a substance abuse or addiction disorder.
 But too many claimants with these problems seem to rely on their “dual diagnosis” as if it give them an excuse to abuse substances.
 Claimants with a mental disorder show avoid using the “dual diagnosis” label.